 Generally, patients who are covered by third-party payors are responsible for patient responsibility balances, including deductibles and coinsurance, which vary in amount.
 The Corporation estimates the transaction price for patients with deductibles and coinsurance based on historical experience and current market conditions.
 The initial estimate of the transaction price is determined by reducing the standard charge by any explicit price concessions, discounts, and/or implicit price concessions.
 Subsequent changes to the estimate of the transaction price are generally recorded as adjustments to net patient service revenue in the period of change.
-Adjustments arising from a change in the transaction price, which resulted in an increase to net patient service revenue, were \$12.4 million and \$39.4 million for the years ended December 31, 2023 and 2022, respectively, and were not material to net patient service revenue for either period and, therefore, did not result in a change in the Corporation's revenue recognition policy.
+Adjustments arising from a change in the transaction price were not material for the for the years ended December 31, 2024 and 2023 and therefore, did not result in a change in the Corporation's revenue recognition policy.